 - You have finished setting up the Shared Server.

-Important: You need to restart the server for the changes and configurations to take effect, then move on to Installing qTest Sessions on a separate server.
+Important: You need to restart the server for the changes and configurations to take effect, then move on to installing qTest application nodes on a separate server.